sridenour/SDL2-MacOS-Sample/README.md

 ### Troubleshooting ###

-If you run your app and get an error along the lines of not being able to validate `SDL2.framework` or some such, go to the project settings, under the `Signing & Capabilities` tab, scroll down and check `Disable Library Validation`.
+If you run your app and get an error along the lines of not being able to validate `SDL2.framework` or some such, there are two options:
+1. Go to the project settings, under the `Signing & Capabilities` tab, scroll down and check `Disable Library Validation`.
 Then rebuild your app.
+2. Use an `SDL2.framework` that you built and signed yourself.